ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_secret_masking.rst

 * A vault-encrypted file loaded as variables is parsed and each value in it is registered on its own.
 * An inline ``!vault`` value is registered as a single string when it is decrypted.
 * The ``unvault`` lookup registers the entire decrypted content of each file as a single string.
+* The ``unvault`` filter registers the decrypted text it returns as a single string, and the ``vault`` filter registers the plaintext it encrypts as a single string.

 A vault-encrypted file is loaded as variables through ``vars_files``, ``include_vars``, ``host_vars``, and similar mechanisms.
 Ansible walks into lists and dictionaries and registers each nested string, integer, and float value, with numbers registered in their string form.
 Dictionary keys are not registered, only the values.

 The difference matters when the decrypted text is structured.
 With a vaulted vars file, a password inside it is masked wherever that password appears on its own.
-With ``unvault``, only the complete decrypted text is registered, including any newlines.
+With the ``unvault`` lookup or filter, only the complete decrypted text is registered, including any internal newlines.
 This means a value inside it is masked only when the whole text appears in output.
 To mask individual values from an ``unvault`` result, parse it and register the values you need with the ``register_secret`` filter.

 The value of any option declared with ``no_log`` in a module's argument spec is registered when the module validates its arguments.
 This includes values that came from a default, a fallback, or a sub-option.